pierreabreup/maze-challenger-in-rubyonrails/README.md

           rake db:migrate
           rails s
           ````
-- When you finish reviewing the code, you can destroy the docker container, volume and images running the command ```make destroy```
+- When you finish to work with this project, you can destroy it running the command ```make destroy```
-- Part of the solution came from https://rosettacode.org/wiki/Maze_generation#Ruby and https://rosettacode.org/wiki/Maze_solving#Ruby
+- My solution was inspired on https://rosettacode.org/wiki/Maze_generation#Ruby and https://rosettacode.org/wiki/Maze_solving#Ruby